Keyboard shortcuts

 PropertyDescription

-UserCloesce infers from the class attributes that this model is backed by a D1 table User
+UserCloesce infers from the class attributes that this Model is backed by a D1 table User

-idInteger property decorated with @PrimaryKey, indicating it is the model’s primary key.
+idInteger property decorated with @PrimaryKey, indicating it is the Model’s primary key.

 nameString property representing the user’s name; stored as a regular column in the D1 database.